kgsws/kgdoom/manual/readme.md

   - Do button texture swap effect on current line `side`.
 See `switch textures`.
     - Nothing will happen if line does not have `switch texture`.
   - If special is not zero, button will be "unpressed" later.
-    - Note: In Hexen map format, special will be automaticaly cleared if line is not repeatable.
+    - Note: In Hexen map format, special is automaticaly cleared if line is not repeatable.
   - `sound_press` use sound.
 String, sfx lump.
   - `sound_release` release sound.
 String, sfx lump.
   - `release_tics` time to "unpress" this button.
 Integer, default 35.